solana-foundation/solana-improvement-documents/proposals/0016-simd-application-fees.md

 with the dapps and if they are too low then it won't prevent spamming or malicious use.
 In case of openbook the intent is to avoid spamming.

-Most of open books accounts like asks, bids and eventqueues are used by the openbook in write mode only we can disable read-locks on these accounts.
+Most of the OpenBook accounts like asks, bids and event queues are used in write mode only we can disable read-locks on these accounts.
 Now we can consider there are 48 M CU's per block and 2.5 blocks per second.
-Considering each instruction takes 200 CUs so around 600 trasactions per second.
-Currently base fees are around 0.00005 SOLs, with so low gas fees spammers have an advantage to spam the cluster.
-A reasonable application fee could be around 0.1 SOLs per transaction that could be distributed amoung different accounts.
-For a user interacting with dapp with 0.1 SOLs in account seems resonable assuming that the transactions is executed successfully and the fees are rebated.
+Considering each instruction takes 200 CUs so around 600 transactions per second.
+Currently, base fees are around 0.00005 SOLs, with so low gas fees spammers have the advantage to spam the cluster.
+A reasonable application fee could be around 0.1 SOLs per transaction that could be distributed among different accounts.
+For a user interacting with dapp with 0.1 SOLs in the account seems reasonable assuming that the transactions are executed successfully and the fees are rebated.
 This will make spammers spend their SOLs 2000 times more rapidly than before.
-Thumb rule for dapps to set application fee on their accounts is `More important the account = Higher application fees`.
+The thumb rule for dapps to set application fees on their accounts is `More important the account = Higher application fees`.

-Suppose an user or entity desires to safeguard their token account from potentially malicious read/write locking that obstructs their ability to perform MEV.
+Suppose a user or entity desires to safeguard their token account from potentially malicious read/write locking that obstructs their ability to perform MEV.
 In that case, they can set the highest possible application fees on their token account, rendering it impossible to extract profit by blocking their account.
 Even if the transaction fails, and they have to pay the application fees, they can recover the fees as they own the account.
-A general guideline for users is that they should posses atleast N times (where N=10 is recommended) the SOLs required to pay application fees on their accounts so that they are not locked out.
+A general guideline for users is that they should possess at least N times (where N=10 is recommended) the SOLs required to pay application fees on their accounts so that they are not locked out.
 The user has to pay application fees to transfer all collected application fees.